 Though, it’s not always used purely as a source of information.
 Some listeners have found a like-minded community via podcasts.
 As podcast hosts often interact with their subscribers on social media platforms, it’s actually more engaging than it sounds.

-From a creator’s point of view, podcasting also presents another opportunity for making money online from the comfort of your own home.
+From a creator’s point of view, podcasting also presents another opportunity for making money online through sponsorships and ad revenues from the comfort of your own home.
 Overall, it’s pretty easy to start a podcast and there are free platforms that can help you to monetize your content.
 Plus, as you don’t have to release a new episode every single day, it can be a manageable side hustle.

 If you’re still not convinced that podcasting’s success isn’t going to be brief, take a look at the following statistics.
 As you’ll see, for the past decade, it has only grown.